21j2jw9ssa/to-do-list/README.md

 To delete the list saved in the web browser, click the button ***'delete file'***.

-Doing so delete the list saved in the web browser (if there is already one).
+Doing so delete the list saved in the web browser (if there is already one).<br>
+The current list, i.e. list in the buffer gets unaffected.

 > [!CAUTION]
 > This action **CANNOT** be undone.<br>